epccs/Eagle/CCmid/readme.md

 CCmid

-Constant currrent source based on AL8805W5-7 for LED or other uses.
+Constant current source based on AL8805W5-7 for LED or other uses.

 https://oshpark.com/shared_projects/9gUEmC1T